This article supplements and partly overlaps three other articles that deal with Romans 4.

 Objection 6: Romans 4:24 teaches that a believers justification is still future.
 This implies that justification is process that must be attained.

 Answer 6: Romans 4:24 does not refer to a future justification of currently believing people.
-Rather, Paul is simply referring to the fulfillment of the scripture quoted in Romans 4:23 as if contemporary with Abraham.
+Paul is simply referring to the fulfillment of the scripture quoted in Romans 4:23 as if contemporary with Abraham.
 He does the exact same thing in Romans 5:14 when he speaks of Adam as "the figure of the one who is to come."
 Christ already came, but Paul refers to a future coming of Christ as if he were contemporary with Adam's transgression.
 Romans 3 and 4 teach that believers are justified when they believe.
-The proof of this is Romans 5:1, "therefore, being justified by faith" (aorist "past tense" participle).
+Romans 5:1 uses the aorist past-tense participle, "therefore, being justified by faith."

 Objection 7: Romans 4:25 tells us that our justification has its basis in the resurrection of Christ.
 Therefore, it is by living in the resurrection life of Christ that people are justified.